Skip to main content

 The majority of your daily testosterone release is synchronized with your sleep cycles, specifically during the deep, restorative phases of sleep.
 Chronic sleep deprivation disrupts the natural circadian rhythm of the HPG axis.
 When sleep is insufficient or of poor quality, the pituitary gland’s release of Luteinizing Hormone is blunted.

 This directly translates to a reduced signal for testosterone production.
 Consistently achieving seven to nine hours of high-quality sleep per night is a non-negotiable pillar of hormonal health.
-It allows the endocrine system to perform its essential maintenance and production schedules without interruption, providing a stable foundation for all other to build upon.
+It allows the endocrine system to perform its essential maintenance and production schedules without interruption, providing a stable foundation for all other lifestyle interventions to build upon.

 The Cortisol Connection